-aloo rasedar recipe with step by step photos – spiced potato curry from uttar pradesh cuisine.
+aloo rasedar recipe with step by step photos – spiced and tasty potato gravy dish from the uttar pradesh cuisine.

-the curry is adaptable and you can vary the tang and heat content as per you taste. tomatoes make this curry tangy. the spices merge very well with the tomatoes and make it flavorful. you can also add peas to the curry. you can also make this curry for fasting. add sendha namak/rock salt when making for fasting. i have also already shared the recipe of aloo tamatar sabzi for fasting.
+the curry is adaptable and you can vary the tang and heat content as per you taste. tomatoes make this gravy tangy. the spices merge very well with the tomatoes and make it flavorful. you can also add peas to the curry. you can also make this potato gravy for fasting. add sendha namak (rock salt) when making for fasting. i have also already shared the recipe of aloo tamatar sabzi for fasting.

 ‘rasedar‘ means having a slightly thin consistency in the curry or gravy and of course ‘aloo’ means potatoes. in north india, specially uttar pradesh one will find many small joints or eateries where aloo rasedar is served with pooris or kachoris. this popular combo is also served at the railway stations there.